zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 At this point, the attacker can find a way to trigger the link automatically without the user knowing.

-One way is to include the link in a 0x0 image in a webpage or an email.
+One way is to include the link in a 0x0 image on a webpage or an email.
 If the user visits this webpage or email, the GET request gets triggered automatically since browsers and emails are configured to fetch images automatically.

 (Now I understand why email providers disable images from loading as a safety precaution).